CallMeHudson/Hudson-Portfolio/README.md

 # Hudson-Portfolio
-JUst a few projects put together to showcase my basic abilities in Python and R
+Just a few projects put together to showcase my basic abilities in Python and R